olgaliak/active-learning-detect/README.md

 ### Reviewing of pre-labeled results (on Tagger machine)
 Human annotator(s) deletes any leftovers from previous predictions (csv files in active-learning-detect\tag, image dirs) and runs goes again sequence of:
 1) Downloading next batch of pre-labeled images for review (`active-learning-detect\tag\download_vott_json.py`)
-2) Going through the pre-labeled images with VOTT and fixing bounding boxes when needed.
+2) Going through the pre-labeled images with [VOTT](https://github.com/Microsoft/VoTT)  and fixing bounding boxes when needed.
 3) Pushing back new set of labeled images to storage (`active-learning-detect\tag\upload_vott_json.py`)

 Training cycle can now be repeated on bigger training set and dataset with higher quality of pre-labeled bounding boxes could be obtained.

+ # Sample dataset
+Feel free to use wood knots data set as example for wood knots detection.
+Here is [link](https://olgaliakrepo.blob.core.windows.net/woodknots/board_images_png.zip) to the dataset: zip file with 800+ board png images.